bgachara/bgachara.github.io/posts/pl-backend.md

 - Fundamental register is the *instruction register* through which moves the bytes representing the fundamental machine-level instructions that processor can obey.
 - Instructions can be extremely simple i.e "clear a register" or "move a byte from one register to another".
 - Program counter or Instruction pointer is used to keep track of the address in memory of the next instruction to be fed to the processor's instruction register.
--

 ### Address modes

-- **Three-address code** - an *opcode*(operation code) is followed by two operands and a destination.
+- **Three-address code**
+  - An *opcode*(operation code) is followed by two operands and a destination.
   - operation   destination, operand, operand
-- **Two-address code** - an operand is followed by one operand and one destination.
+- **Two-address code**
+  - An operand is followed by one operand and one destination.
   - operation   destination, operand
-- **One-address code** - common in accumulator machines.
+- **One-address code**
+  - Common in accumulator machines.

 ## Formal Languages

+- Metalanguage
-- Metalanguage - a language used to describe another language. i.e English is a kinda metalanguage.
+  - A language used to describe another language. i.e English is a kinda metalanguage.
+- Syntax rules:
-- Syntax rules: describe the form.
+  - Describe the form.
+- Semantic rules:
-- Semantic rules: describe the meaning.
+  - Describe the meaning.
 - Backus-Naur-Form

 ## Grammars